timothyrichards/Action-PoC/Sandbox Notes/Kanban.md

 ## Next

-- [ ] Add gatherable items that can be picked up into the inventory (start with sticks so that can be used as a building material)
+- [ ] Make gathering materials server authoritative
-- [ ] Add material requirements to building
+- [ ] Make gathering nodes respawn

 ## In Progress

-- [ ] Create a character inventory system

 ## Done

 **Complete**
+- [x] Add material requirements to building
+- [x] Add gatherable items that can be picked up into the inventory (start with sticks so that can be used as a building material)
+- [x] Create a character inventory system

 ***